ThomasHolden-eng/CalculatorProjC-/README.md

 # CalculatorProjC-
-A calculator project I begu long ago and was hoping to make more optimal and usable in C#
+A calculator project I begun long ago and was hoping to make more optimal and usable in C#